PLUS Program Services

 - Are skilled in collaborating with faculty, academic advisors, and families on behalf of their assigned students

-To support students’ learning of course content and academic progression in a degree plan, Learning Consultants are actively involved in their assigned students’ academic progress and individualize methods to meet each student’s learning needs.
+To support students’ learning of course content and academic progression in a degree plan, Learning Coordinators and/or Consultants are actively involved in their assigned students’ academic progress and individualize methods to meet each student’s learning needs.

 - Individualize tutoring strategies using various learning styles